Purvansh-Jain/Training_Plan/training_plans/TrainingPlan_Copilot_Revised.md

 ## 7  Summary

-By following this training plan, you will learn how to install and enable GitHub Copilot using the Programmers.io enterprise licence, configure optional features like Copilot Chat and Agentic mode, and leverage algorithmic thinking to craft effective prompts.
+By following this training plan, you will learn how to install and enable GitHub Copilot using the Programmers.ai enterprise licence, configure optional features like Copilot Chat and Agentic mode, and leverage algorithmic thinking to craft effective prompts.
 Practising with the exercises in the accompanying repository will help solidify these skills.
 Remember to review all AI‑generated code carefully, ensure it meets your organisation’s quality standards, and iteratively refine your prompts for the best results.